 - Prep your Succulents – Gently remove as much dirt from the roots of each plant.
 I had a small pot handy to catch all the dirt.
 Once most of the dirt is removed, swish it around in the water to remove any excess.

 - After you get all your plants ready, line them up so you can see what you have.
-Think about where you want your succulents and remember to leave a space for the ribbon.
+Think about where you want to place the succulents on your succulent wreath, and remember to leave a space for the ribbon.

 - Using a floral pin, position the succulent on the wreath and push the pin in to hold the base in place.
 Do not poke into the plant.